virtualcell/vcell-fiji/view-simulation-results/src/main/resources/Help.md

 ### Intro
-The [VCell](https://vcell.org/) application can export spatial simulation results into multiple formats, with [.N5](https://imagej.net/libs/n5) being one of them.
-N5 exports are stored remotely on VCell servers, allowing applications such as ImageJ to access the results of these simulations, perform various types of analyses, and avoid the need to save the simulation results locally.
+The VCell (https://vcell.org/) application can export spatial simulation results into multiple formats, with .N5 (https://imagej.net/libs/n5) being one of them.
+N5 exports are stored remotely on VCell servers, allowing applications such as ImageJ to directly access the results of these simulations and perform analyses.

 ### VCell Spatial Simulation
-Simulation solvers generating 1-, 2-, or 3-dimensional spatial
-domains can be visualized in ImageJ using this plugin.
+Simulation solvers generating 2- or 3-dimensional spatial domains can be visualized in ImageJ using this plugin.
 Spatial dimensions and time directly correspond to fields within an ImageJ image.
 The image's channels depict different variables within a simulation.

 ### N5 and Datasets
-Each N5 file is a direct mapping to a VCell simulation, and datasets are the exports of that simulation.
+Each N5 store is a direct mapping to a VCell simulation, and contains one or more datasets.
+Each dataset holds numerical data and metadata corresponding to an Image in ImageJ.
-It can be visualized as a box with the label of a simulation, and each dataset is a different export for that simulation all stored within the same box.
-For every N5 file there is a link associated with it which allows it to be accessed by any application that supports N5.

-For example, with simulation A, if you choose to export only 2 of 3 variables, that constitutes one dataset.
-In the same simulation, if you decide to export just 1 variable, that would be an entirely different dataset.
-Now, considering simulation B, if you choose to export 2 of 3 variables, it results in a different N5 file and a distinct dataset.
+Each N5 store is fully identified through its N5 URL which can be shared and opened by other applications which support the N5 format.

 ### Accessing Simulation Results

-There are three methods for accessing simulation results within this plugin:
+For VCell exports generated from your local VCell installation:
+- Either, Click the recent export button.

+- Or, Open the export table and view all past exports with their affiliated metadata.

+From N5 URL (VCell Install Not Required):
-1. Get an N5 link, click the 'Remote Files' button, paste the link in the text box, then view and select the dataset you want to open.
+- Click the 'Remote Files' button, paste the N5 URL, then select dataset from list.

-2. For exports executed on the same device this plugin is installed the following access methods are available.
-   1. Click the recent export button.

-   2. The export table is populated with past exports and all the affiliated metadata needed to understand what was exported.